npsot_bluebonnet_full_color

 Maintenance

-Though quite shade-tolerant, this shrub does well in full sun.
+Makes an excellent understory small tree or tall bush.
+Although it is shade-tolerant, it does well in full sun.
 Plants are susceptible to Euonymus scale and crown gall, and need protection from deer and rabbits.
-Root suckers may be pulled off if a single-stemmed tree is desired.
-Propagation: Semi-hardwood cuttings, Seed.
+Root suckers may be removed to if a single-stemmed tree is preferred.
+Makes an excellent substitute for the non-native Burning Bush shrubs.
+Propagation: semi-hardwood cutting, seed.

 Comments

 Blooms March-August.
-Eastern wahoo is a large, clumping, deciduous shrub which can develop into a small tree, 20-25 ft. tall.
-Leaves turn red in fall.
-Small purple flowers are succeeded by showy fruits.
-The crimson pods split in mid-autumn to reveal scarlet-coated seeds which hang on far into winter.
-The Latin species name, meaning “dark purple,” refers to the color of the fruit.
-Birds eat fruit.
+A large, clumping, deciduous shrub which can develop into a small tree.
+Twigs are lime-green with corky lines.
+Leaves are elliptical, with a pointed at the tip, and a finely serrated margin.
+They are green above, paler, with fine hairs beneath, and turn bright red in the fall.
+Small purple flowers grow in clusters called cymes and are succeeded by showy fruits.
+The lobed pods split mid-autumn to reveal scarlet-coated seeds which hang on in winter.

 Previous Scientific Name(s): Euonymus atropurpurea